Lucy (hominid): First find

-In November 1973, near the end of the first field season, Johanson noticed a fossil of the upper end of a shinbone, which had been sliced slightly at the front.
-The lower end of a femur was found near it, and when he fitted them together, the angle of the knee joint clearly showed that this fossil, reference AL 129-1, was an upright walking hominin.
-This fossil was later dated at more than three million years old—much older than other hominin fossils known at the time.
+In November 1973, near the end of the first field season, Johanson noticed a fossil of the upper end of a shinbone that had been sliced slightly at the front.
+The lower end of a femur was found near it, and when he fitted them together the angle of the knee joint clearly showed that this fossil, AL 129-1, was an upright–walking hominin.
+AL 129-1 was later dated to around 3.4 million years old—much older than other hominin fossils known at the time.
 The site lay about 2.5 km from the site where "Lucy" subsequently was found, in a rock stratum 200 ft deeper than that in which the Lucy fragments were found.

 Subsequent findings

 The team returned for the second field season the following year and found hominin jaws.
-Then, on the morning of November 24, 1974, near the Awash River, Johanson abandoned a plan to update his field notes and joined graduate student Tom Gray to search Locality 162 for bone fossils.
+Then, on the morning of 24 November 1974, near the Awash River, Johanson abandoned a plan to update his field notes and joined graduate student Tom Gray to search Locality 162 for bone fossils.

-By Johanson's later (published) accounts, both he and Tom Gray spent two hours on the increasingly hot and arid plain, surveying the dusty terrain.
+By Johanson's later (published) accounts, both he and Tom Gray spent two hours on the arid and increasingly hot plain, surveying the dusty terrain.
 On a hunch, Johanson decided to look at the bottom of a small gully that had been checked at least twice before by other workers.
-At first view, nothing was immediately visible, but as they turned to leave, a fossil caught Johanson's eye; an arm bone fragment was lying on the slope.
+Nothing was immediately visible, but as they turned to leave, a fossil caught Johanson's eye; an arm bone fragment was lying on the slope.
 Near it lay a fragment from the back of a small skull.
 They noticed part of a femur (thigh bone) a few feet (about one meter) away.
-As they explored further, they found more and more bones on the slope, including vertebrae, part of a pelvis, ribs, and pieces of jaw.
+As they explored further they found more and more bones on the slope, including vertebrae, part of a pelvis, ribs, and pieces of jaw.
 They marked the spot and returned to camp, excited at finding so many pieces apparently from one individual hominin.

+An exact replica of Lucy at the National Museum of Ethiopia, Addis Ababa, Ethiopia.
+The original is kept in a safe vault at that museum.